 - IdP Issuer (required): The unique identifier for the identity provider.

 - IdP JSON Web Key Set (JWKS) Endpoint URL (recommended): The endpoint that will provide the MindTouch site with public keys to verify a signed identity token.
-If not supplied, a JWKS document (containing a key, key type, and verification algorithim) can be provided.
+If not supplied, a JWKS document (containing a key, key type, and verification algorithm) can be provided.
 However, JWKS security best practice recommends rotating keys regularly.